 The VDB has a long history of exhibiting video and media art, and regularly collaborates with festivals, cultural centers, media arts conferences and screening venues worldwide.
-VDB regularly participates in ongoing activities and events nationally and internationally to further knowledge of video art and the VDB collections, including:
+VDB regularly participates in activities and events nationally and internationally to further knowledge of video art and the VDB collections, including:

 Panels and discussions

 More on VDB events can be found in the News section.

 Since 2001, VDB has participated in an ongoing collaboration with Conversations at the Edge, a program of the Film, Video, New Media and Animation Department at the School of the Art Institute of Chicago, which takes place at the Gene Siskel Film Center in Chicago.
 Through this program, the VDB has bought a number of important video and media artists to the attention of local audiences, including:

 - Peggy Ahwesh (April 26th, 2007)

 - Rebecca Baron (February 26th, 2015)

 - Paul Bush (September 29th, 2005)